YIshihara11201/iOSTips/XCTest/XCTest.md

 <br>

-## Technique to isolate difficult dependencies from test code
+## Technique to isolate difficult dependencies from test code (Singleton)

 ### Add Backdoor (use conditional compilation)